 Continue Reading

 Enter the course you want to create Groups in.
-Expand the Nav Drawer from the top left corner of the page.
-Click the Participants link.
-Expand the Actions Menu (Gear Icon) in the top-right corner of the page.
-Select the Groups menu option.
-NOTE: If you don't see a Groups option you may need to [...]
+Click the Participants in the secondary menu.
+Expand the Tertiary Menu Select the Groups menu option.
+NOTE: If you don't see a Groups option you may need to first enable groups your course.
+Click on the Create group button at the bottom.
+On the screen that [...]

 Continue Reading